twobob/lightmeter/README.md

 # Task list
  - [x] Rewrite the code to use u8g2 instead of the Adafruit lib
- - [ ] Investigate: why does it take 2 measures in ambient mode to get the actual result?
+ - [ ] Investigate: why does it take 2 measures in ambient mode to get the actual result? (can the high res mode be used all the time?)
  - [x] Refactor the code - so it is easier to do the next step
  - [x] Modify the code, to work with 128x32 displays
  - ~~[ ] Find a solution to get rid of the arduino nano, and be more power efficient, and use rechargeable batteries (1.2V) ( + boost regulator)~~ (see note 1.)